Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

 Quotes can be powerful additions to blog posts.
 They can offer a burst of insightful learning and back up your own thoughts.

-In our post on The Edublogger about quotes, we outlined different ways you can use quotes and make your quotes into shareable graphics.
+In our post on The Edublogger about quotes, we outlined different ways you can use quotes and turn them into shareable graphics.

 You wouldn’t want to make every quote into a graphic but it can certainly give your readers something else to focus on and share.